 - Scoop the batter into the muffins liners evenly, filling each nearly full.
 Sprinkle coarse sugar and extra craisins on top if desired.

-- Bake the muffins for 5 minutes, then reduce the heat to 400°F/200°C and continue baking for 15-20 minutes or until a toothpick or skewer inserted in the center comes out clean with a few moist crumbs.
+- Bake the muffins for 5 minutes, then reduce the heat to 375 degrees Fahrenheit (190 degrees Celsius) and continue baking for 15-20 minutes or until a toothpick or skewer inserted in the center comes out clean with a few moist crumbs.

 - Remove the muffins from the oven and let cool in the hot pan for 5-10 minutes before transferring to a wire cooling rack.
 Let cool completely and enjoy!